goodmami/pe/docs/guides/toml-dates.md

 month            <- DIGIT2
 day              <- DIGIT2

-time             <- hour ":" minutes ":" seconds secfrac?
+time             <- hour ":" minute ":" second secfrac?
 hour             <- DIGIT2
-minutes          <- DIGIT2
+minute           <- DIGIT2
-seconds          <- DIGIT2
+second           <- DIGIT2
 secfrac          <- ~( "."
 DIGIT+ )

+offset           <- delta / utc
-offset           <- [-+] hour:hour ":" minutes:minutes
+delta            <- ~[-+] hour ":" minute
-                  / [Zz]
+utc              <- [Zz]

 ```

-The named rules `date-fullyear`, `date-month`,
+The named rules `year`, `month`, `day`, `hour`, `minute`, and
-and `date-mday` are just meaningful names assigned to simple patterns
+`second` are just meaningful names assigned to simple patterns and
-and are not necessary (nor are they in ABNF), although it can make the
+are not necessary (nor are their counterparts in ABNF), although it
-grammar more explicit.
-The individual rules would be useful if a
+can make the grammar more explicit.
+The individual rules would be
-distinct action was necessary for each component, e.g., for
+useful if a distinct action was necessary for each component, e.g.,
-validation, or if some ambiguity needed clarification (consider if the
+for validation, or if some ambiguity needed clarification (consider if
-date pattern was `DIGIT2 "-" DIGIT2 "-" DIGIT4`; is that that
+the date pattern was `DIGIT2 "-" DIGIT2 "-" DIGIT4`; is that that
 `MM-DD-YYYY` or `DD-MM-YYYY`?).
 Another concern is legibility, and the
 tradeoff here is meaningful names to quantity of rules.
 Since there is
 no real risk of confusion and no need for custom actions (see the